Omos

 Tolulope "Jordan" Omogbehin (born May 16, 1992) is a Nigerian professional wrestler and former college basketball player.
-He is signed to WWE, where he performs in its sister promotion Lucha Libre AAA Worldwide under the ring name Omos (/ɒˈmɑːs/ o-MAHS).
+He is signed to WWE, where he performs in its sister promotion Lucha Libre AAA Worldwide under the ring name Omos (/ɒˈmɑːs/ o-MAHS) as part of the El Ojo stable.

-In the course of his career as a college basketball player, he played for the University of South Florida and Morgan State University from 2014 to 2015 and played as a forward for King University men’s basketball team from 2015 to 2016.
+In the course of his career as a college basketball player, he played for the University of South Florida and Morgan State University from 2014 to 2015 and played as a forward for King University men's basketball team from 2015 to 2016.
 Omogbehin signed with WWE in January 2019, and in October 2020, went on to become the personal bodyguard of AJ Styles, with whom he would win the Raw Tag Team Championship at WrestleMania 37.
 He would then be affiliated with MVP, who served as his manager, from 2022 until the latter's departure in 2024.

 Early life

-Omogbehin was born on May 16, 1992, in Lagos but his Father is from Edo State, Nigeria.
-He was sent to the United States on a scholarship alone when he was just fifteen with his family staying in Nigeria, though he has an older brother that lives in Indiana.
-Omogbehin attended and graduated from Atlantic Shores Christian School in Chesapeake, Virginia, and through high school, he played basketball and continued in the sport after choosing to attend the University of South Florida where he played at the center position.
+Omogbehin was born on May 16, 1992, in Lagos but his father is from Edo State, Nigeria.
+He was sent to the United States on a scholarship alone when he was fifteen with his family staying in Nigeria, though he has an older brother that lives in Indiana.
+Omogbehin attended and graduated from Atlantic Shores Christian School in Chesapeake, Virginia, and through high school, he played basketball and continued in the sport after choosing to attend the University of South Florida (USF) where he played at the center position.
 Omogbehin met basketball legend Hakeem Olajuwon during the USF Bulls' team trip to Houston, Texas, in 2014.
 Omogbehin also played basketball at Morgan State University in Baltimore, Maryland after transferring from USF; he played center for the Morgan State Bears from 2014 to 2015.
-He also played as a forward for King University men’s basketball team in NCAA Division II from 2015 to 2016.
+He also played as a forward for King University men's basketball team in NCAA Division II from 2015 to 2016.